ton-community/tutorials/03-client/index.md

 This is a good opportunity to try the mobile-mobile flow.
 In the mobile browser, tap on the "Connect Wallet" button and choose "Tonkeeper" (or any other supporting wallet you're using).
 This should switch you to the Tonkeeper mobile app where you can approve the connection.
 After approval, you should be switched back to the website.
 Now tap the "Increment" button.
 This should switch you to the Tonkeeper mobile app where you can approve the transaction.
 As you can see, in the mobile-mobile flow there are no QR codes involved since the dapp and the wallet run on the same device.

-## Step 10: Publish web app as TWA in Telegram
+## Step 10: Publish web app as TMA in Telegram

 Having our dapp accessible through a web browser is not enough.
 We want to make the most from the seamless integration into Telegram messenger.
-To feature our dapp in Telegram, we will also have to publish it as a TWA.
+To feature our dapp in Telegram, we will also have to publish it as a TMA.
 Luckily, this is pretty easy to do.

-The first step is to add the [TWA SDK](https://github.com/twa-dev) to our project.
+The first step is to add the [Telegram Mini Apps SDK](https://github.com/twa-dev) to our project.
 This will allow us to get theme properties while inside Telegram.
 Run in terminal:

 ```console
 npm install @twa-dev/sdk